Gain insight into which channels drive the most visits, orders, and revenue.

 The Traffic sources panel in Squarespace analytics shows where visitors are coming from and which referrers are the most valuable to your site or online store.
-With this panel, you have insight into which channels—like search engines, blogs, social networks, email, and ads—are driving the most visits, orders, and revenue, to help you make decisions about your marketing strategy.
+With this panel, you have insight into which channels—like search engines, blogs, social media, email, and ads—are driving the most visits, orders, and revenue, to help you make decisions about your marketing strategy.

 The Traffic sources panel is available in all plans, but the data you see depends on your plan.